-9.8.
-Applicants who do not meet the criteria will be notified their application has been rejected and which criteria they failed to meet.
+- Certificate of Attainment Experiential Portfolio and HCPC standards of proficiency for clinical scientists. - 9.8 Applicants that do not meet the criteria will be notified their application has been rejected and which criteria they failed to meet.

 10. Candidate Support